Year-in-Review: 7 Proposed States That Scaled Second Reading in 2025

 Presidency finally speaks on alleged discrepancies in new tax laws

 The legislation was sponsored by Olufemi Ogunbanwo, representing Ijebu Ode/Ijebu North East/Odogbolu Federal Constituency, alongside three other lawmakers.
-Proponents argued that the Ijebu region deserved its own statehood due to its historical and economic significance.

-Oke-Ogun, Ife-Ijesa, and Ijebu states featured in multi-state bill
+Oke-Ogun, Ife-Ijesa, and Ijebu States

 In March 2025, Daily Trust reported that four bills seeking the creation of additional states passed second reading.
-Among them was a consolidated bill sponsored by Oluwole Oke, proposing three new states: Oke-Ogun, Ijebu, and Ife-Ijesa.

 This multi-state bill reflected growing calls for decentralisation in the South-West, with lawmakers emphasising the need for stronger regional representation.

-Tiga state
+Tiga State

 Daily Trust also reported on HB.1308, sponsored by Rep. Ghali Mustapha Tijani, which sought to create Tiga State from Kano State, with Rano proposed as the capital.